nasa/GeneLab_Data_Processing/Microarray/Agilent_1-channel/Pipeline_GL-DPPD-XXXX_Versions/GL-DPPD-XXXX.md

 }

-# Decompress files if needed
+# uncompress files if needed
 if ( allTrue(stringr::str_ends(local_paths, ".gz")) ) {
-  print("Determined these files are gzip compressed...
-Decompressing now")
+  print("Determined these files are gzip compressed... uncompressing now")
-  # This does the decompression
+  # This does the uncompression
   lapply(local_paths, R.utils::gunzip, remove = FALSE, overwrite = TRUE)
-  # This removes the .gz extension to get the decompressed filenames
+  # This removes the .gz extension to get the uncompressed filenames
   local_paths <- vapply(local_paths,
                         stringr::str_replace, # Run this function against each item in 'local_paths' FUN.VALUE = character(1),  # Execpt an character vector as a return